wepow/mongoid_taggable/README.md

 Mongoid Taggable
 ================

 Mongoid Taggable provides some helpers to create taggable documents.
+Changes on this fork are noted in the `CHANGELOG` file.

 Installation
 ------------